MurphyPone/murphypone.github.io/src/content/fldr.md

 Another Aside?
 Call that a Bside.
 Call that a coin.

 Intuitively,[^10] we can convince ourselves that given a base $b$, a rational number has a finite representation in that base _iff_ the prime factors of the reduced denominator each divide base $b$.
-So, in binary, the base of information theory, the only rational numbers with finite representatios are dyadics of the form $\frac{a}{2^n}, \; n \in Z^+$.
+So, in binary, the base of information theory, the only rational numbers with finite representations are dyadics of the form $\frac{a}{2^n}, \; n \in Z^+$.
 So, unfortunately for us, _most_ numbers will instead have infinite binary representations.

 #### Converting from Binary to Base 10